jsoeterbroek/resume/markdown/resume-en.md

 :   **Proxy BV, UNIX Consultancy**
     ***UNIX/Linux systems consultant***

+    UNIX/Linux systems consultant for two of Proxy’s clients; Rijkswaterstaat (Dutch governmental organization for road- and water infrastructure) and the Dutch Police:

+    * For Rijkswaterstaat I worked in a team responsible for measurements of (sea) water levels, with a strong focus on Nagios monitoring.
-    UNIX/Linux systems consultant for two of Proxy’s clients; Rijkswaterstaat (Dutch governmental organization for road- and water infrastructure) and the Dutch Police.
-For the Dutch Police I worked in a security-sensitive environment of >600 hosts, with a strong focus on system configuration management automation with Puppet.
+    * For the Dutch Police I worked in a security-sensitive environment of >600 hosts, with a strong focus on system configuration management automation with Puppet.

 2011 – 2012
 :   **ONVZ Health Care Insurance**